Prospects for joint multiband detection of intermediate-mass black holes by LGWA and the Einstein Telescope: Results and discussion

-To explore the advantages of multi-band observations for studying IMBH population distributions, we compare in Figures~\ref{fig:2111}--\ref{fig:uniform} the constraints on the IMBH population provided by ET, LGWA, and their combined observations.
+To explore the advantages of multi-band observations for detecting IMBH population distributions, in Figures~\ref{fig:2111}--\ref{fig:uniform}, we compare the detection capabilities of ET, LGWA, and their combination in three different IMBH population models.
 Each figure presents the normalized probability density functions (PDFs) of the primary mass $M_1$, mass ratio $q$, and redshift $z$ in three separate panels.

-In the left panels showing the primary mass distributions, using ET alone exhibits limited ability to recover the distribution of high-mass merger events.
-In Figure~\ref{fig:2111}, the observed distribution begins to significantly deviate from the simulated intrinsic distribution when the primary mass exceeds approximately $10^3\,M_\odot$, with a clear cutoff appearing around $10^4\,M_\odot$.
-In Figure~\ref{fig:5111}, this deviation becomes more pronounced, and the cutoff occurs at lower masses due to the reduced duration of signals in the ground-based frequency band at higher redshifts.
-In contrast, under the uniform distribution model (Figure~\ref{fig:uniform}), ET better recovers the intrinsic distribution, with a higher cutoff mass and a more gradual decline.
-This is because the uniform redshift distribution results in more low-redshift events, while ET's detection capability is significantly affected by redshift.
-In comparison, LGWA shows limited ability to recover the distribution of systems with $M_1 < 10^3\,M_\odot$ across all three models.
-At higher redshifts, its sensitivity to high-mass systems also declines to some extent.
-When LGWA is combined with ET to form a detector network, the overall recovery of the intrinsic primary mass distribution is significantly improved across the entire parameter space, especially in Figures~\ref{fig:2111} and \ref{fig:uniform}.
-However, in Figure~\ref{fig:5111}, due to the higher redshift, deviations between the detected and intrinsic distributions persist in both the low-mass ($<10^3\,M_\odot$) and high-mass ($>10^4\,M_\odot$) regimes.
+The left panels of Figures~\ref{fig:2111}--\ref{fig:uniform} show the distributions of primary masses.
+We find that ET alone exhibits limited ability to detect high-mass GW events.
+As shown in Figure~\ref{fig:2111}, the detectable distribution of ET begins to significantly deviate from the intrinsic distribution based on GW population models when the primary mass exceeds approximately $10^3\,M_\odot$.
+Compared with the scenario in which the IMBH redshift distribution is modeled as a Gaussian, assuming a uniform redshift distribution allows ET to better recover the intrinsic mass distribution.
+As shown in Figure~\ref{fig:uniform}, under this assumption the mass scale at which ET's detectable distribution begins to deviate substantially from the intrinsic one is pushed to $\gtrsim 10^4\,M_\odot$.
+This is because a uniform redshift distribution yields more low-redshift IMBH events, and the increased fraction of such detections extends the overall mass range accessible to ET.
+In comparison, LGWA exhibits limited ability to recover the primary-mass distribution for systems with $M_1 < 10^3\,M_\odot$ across all three models.
+Its sensitivity to high-mass systems also decreases at higher redshifts.
+When LGWA is combined with ET, the joint network substantially improves the recovery of the intrinsic primary-mass distribution across the full parameter space, particularly in Figures~\ref{fig:2111} and \ref{fig:uniform}.
+However, in Figure~\ref{fig:5111}, the higher redshift of the population leads to persistent discrepancies between the detected and intrinsic distributions in both the low-mass ($<10^3\,M_\odot$) and high-mass ($>10^4\,M_\odot$) regimes.